Chapter 06 // Primitives

 256-bit key = ~128-bit security

-Generate real elliptic curve key pairs and derive a shared secret using the Web Crypto API.
+Generate real key pairs on the P-256 curve, exchange public keys, and derive a shared secret.
 The same algorithm your browser uses for HTTPS.

 The man in the middle